 This post may contain affiliate links.
 Please read my disclosure policy.

-Greek Chicken Kabobs served with warmed pita bread and my fresh and easy tzatziki sauce is an absolutely delicious, healthy meal you can prepare on the grill, in the oven, or on a grill pan on top of the stove.
+Grilled Chicken Kebabs served with warmed pita bread and my fresh and easy tzatziki sauce is an absolutely delicious, healthy meal you can prepare on the grill, in the oven, or on a grill pan on top of the stove.

 Marinated in fresh lemon juice and herbs, these savory and sizzling kabobs are simple yet impressive.
-Prep and marinade your veggies, thread ingredients onto skewers, and grill until slightly charred and beautifully tender!
+Prep and marinate your veggies, thread ingredients onto skewers, and grill until slightly charred and beautifully tender!

 Light and fresh Greek chicken kabobs with creamy and tangy Tzatziki sauce are guaranteed to be a crowd pleaser, especially for these final hot and sunny summer days.